NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 can be determined based on the forceplate data.
 That is, if a valid forceplate contact is available for the trial, the foot velocity is determined at the moment of foot strike and toeoff, and those values are used as thresholds.
-When processing a whole gait session, it would in principle be possible to use all trials to determine the velocity threshold.
+When processing a whole gait session, it would be possible to use all trials to determine the velocity threshold.
 However, this doesn't work in cases where there is a lot of intertrial variance (the threshold doesn't generalize across trials).

 Evaluation of forceplate contacts
 ---------------------------------

-For the implementation, see :func:`gaitutils.utils.detect_forceplate_events`.

 Detection of forceplate contacts is necessary for kinetic models, for which we only want to consider cycles where valid forceplate contact occurs.
 For such